 Transitioning from Commercial Ground Raw

 A note on making raw soups: For your blender, the easiest thing to use is boneless, skinless chicken breast.
 Cut it into smaller pieces and the blender should handle it fine.
 Boneless pork chops aren’t too bad either.
-Liver is practically liquid already so you don’t even need to chop that really, and hearts are generally easy to blend.
+Liver is very soft already so you don’t even need to chop it ahead of time, and hearts are generally easy to blend.
 Then use powdered eggshell for the calcium.
 Granted this is all for soup.

 AM: Organs (half liver, half other organs)